-When commencing Primary 1 education, your child will normally attend the local denominational or non-denominational Primary school (regardless of religion) and transfer from it, after Primary 7, to its associated Secondary school.
-Details of the catchment areas and boundaries can be obtained from the Education Office - Tel.
-0300 1234510, or the relevant school.
+When commencing Primary 1 education, your child will normally attend the local denominational or nondenominational Primary school (regardless of religion) and transfer from it, after Primary 7, to its associated Secondary school.
+Details of the catchment areas and boundaries can be obtained from Shared Services-Education by emailing sharedservices.education@eastdunbarton.gov.uk or calling 0300 1234510.

-Enrolment dates will be set by each school and the enrolment should be completed in January prior to the start of term in August.
-The authority will place adverts in the local press and nurseries advertising the date(s) for enrolment.
-Enrolment Forms should be completed on enrolment day at your catchment school.
-Parents are asked to bring the relevant birth certificate(s) and proof of residency when enrolling their child(ren).
+Enrolment dates will be set by the Education Service and the enrolment should be completed in January prior to the start of term in August.
+The authority will provide information on enrolments on the website, in the whole press and Early Learning & Childcare Centres advertising the date(s) for registration.
+Parents are asked to provide the relevant birth certificate(s) and proof of residency when enrolling their child(ren).